Take care of your soft skills

 I do believe that writing/blogging about technical things is important and necessary.
 But since there is already much technical content I took a different path to where I think I can give more to the community and decided to start writing about other skills or social related topics, also known as soft skills.

-On a daily basis, we focus too much on technical aspects and we tend to forget or to put aside other aspects of this combination of social and behavioral abilities.
+On a daily basis, we focus too much on technical aspects and we tend to forget or put aside other aspects of this combination of social and behavioral abilities.

-During the last few years, after having so many people getting burnouts, or maybe being open to sharing it, it has thankfully become a serious topic, and just like that, I started to see more people caring about subjects such as open communication, proactivity, teamwork, mentoring, frustration, work-life balance, just to name a few.
+During the last few years, after having so many people getting burnout, or maybe being open to sharing it, it has thankfully become a serious topic, and just like that, I started to see more people caring about subjects such as open communication, proactivity, teamwork, mentoring, frustration, work-life balance, just to name a few.

 It is not always easy, and it will never be!
 Even more now with this globalization/internalization booming in the market we often see this cultural barrier (on top of different personalities) making relationships at work even harder.